The Pug Dog Welfare & Rescue Association

 Adoption

-The PDWRA is ALWAYS requiring more of the right people, and home environments to adopt the pugs coming into our care.
+The PDWRA is ALWAYS requiring more of the right people and home environments to adopt pugs coming into our care.

-We have received increasingly higher numbers of surrendered pugs, all with individual needs, but those with special-needs as well as bonded-pairs who rely on your generosity to give them the future they deserve!
+PDWRA has been receiving increasingly high numbers of surrendered pugs, all with individual needs, some with special-needs and bonded-pairs who rely on your generosity to give them the future they deserve!

-Please see our Adoption section to find out more about the requirements to be considered for adopting, also to apply directly online.
+Please see our Adoption section to find out more about the requirements to consider for adopting, also to apply directly online.

 Fostering